barumau/pandunia/english/pandunia-english.md

 be dara - flow
 be estaci - stand still
 be ging - align (go along)
+be hogo - burn (be burned)
 be jene - be born
 be kai - become open
 be loka - be located (lie, be situated)
+be mal - belong
 be mas - exceed (be greater than)
 be mata - die
 be migra - move (migrate, relocate oneself)